 From a legal standpoint, the waybill (or the CMR document) should always be filled be out thoroughly and properly.
 It’s a vital document that highlights the contract of cargo transport from the sender to the recipient.
 At least three copies have to be filled (or more).
 The CMR form is always standardized.

 We’ll list the information required, by gap number:

-1. Enter the information of the sender. (you can save company details as default, to save time with SuperCMR)
+1. Enter the information of the sender. (save default company details, to save time with SuperCMR)

-2. The recipient (Name, address, and country of residence). (you can save company details as default with SuperCMR)
+2. The recipient (Name, address, and country of residence). (save client details with SuperCMR)

 3.Final cargo destination (the actual destination whilst the 2nd gap rather requires the main HQ address or the correct branch address if it’s a different branch).

 4.The cargo origin (the place where the cargo is loaded).